 For that evening, we split into groups to each stay at a local farmer’s house to learn about daily Japanese life.
 Mr Ishida Osamu and his wife took us into their home for lessons including calligraphy, home-made noodle-making, and the traditional Tamagoyaki [a type of Japanese omelette made in a square pan].

 The Japanese obsession with bikes continued with the English-made Brompton folding bikes tour.
 Riding inline along the Yoshino River in Wakimachi, we took in the island of Shikoku’s dramatic rift valley.
 A bike I had commonly seen folded up beside commuters on London’s Tube, this opened my eyes to how useful these two-wheelers can be.
+You can also check the Strongest Bike Lock when you come tour on the island and not worrying to leave your bike unattended.

 Following on from the previous day’s Indigo-dyeing experiment, this was the afternoon to go straight to the source of the raw material — the plant leaves called ‘tade’ that are then dried and fermented by adding water to create the indigo dye named Japan Blue.